alexeysas/drl-navigation/Report.md

 ### Solution Summary

 To solve the environment we are going to use Deep Q-learning with experience replay algorithm published in the [the Deepmind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
-We need to calculate optimal action value function Q:
+We need to calculate optimal action-value function Q:

-![Q][image1]
+![Action-value function][image1]

+The problem is that our state space is continius  with 37 dimensions so we can not use traditional temporal-difference method like SARSA or [Q-learning](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.80.7501&rep=rep1&type=pdf)

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.